StackExchange/stack-blog/_posts/2014-9-17-I-Can-Powershell-And-So-Can-You.md

 <div class="separator" style="clear: both;">
 <br /></div>
 <div class="separator" style="clear: both;">
-We quickly isolate the example CSV import. &nbsp;By dumping that import into a variable ($csv) we now have an object Powershell can manipulate. &nbsp;Following a similar search and CTRL&nbsp;+ F for&nbsp;<a href="http://technet.microsoft.com/en-us/library/ee617258.aspx" target="_blank">New-ADGoup</a>&nbsp;we end up a short script:</div>
+We quickly isolate the example CSV import.
+By dumping that import into a variable ($csv) we now have an object Powershell can manipulate.
+Following a similar search and CTRL+ F for<a href="http://technet.microsoft.com/en-us/library/ee617258.aspx" target="_blank">New-ADGoup</a>we end up a short script:</div>

 <script src="https://gist.github.com/selfcommit/1781985ae311dda7b02e.js"></script>

-<h4>So Close..
-But wait there's more!</h4>
+#So Close..
+But wait there's more!

 Problem 1 and 2 are resolved, but we still need to populate those AD groups.
 Many of the groups only have a few users, and are easily updated using the build in Active Directory Interface.
 Some groups are larger.
 So large that the existing AD interface would require<b>hundreds</b>, or even t<b>housands of clicks</b>.
 If you think that's too many clicks, you'd be right.</div>

 <h4>Powershell can help!</h4>
 <div>

-Just as before, GADS simulated sync will return a list of users effected by a planned sync. &nbsp;We can again pull that list of users into a CSV.
-Lets modify our existing Powershell script to populate AD groups.We match on email address, not AD username, so we need to find the AD user with a matching email address, and add them to the correct group.&nbsp;<a href="http://technet.microsoft.com/en-us/library/ee617241.aspx" target="_blank">Get-ADUser</a>&nbsp; has a filter option, which accepts a string. &nbsp;If we set the email address provided by GADS as the filtered string, we should always get the user we want.</div>
+Just as before, GADS simulated sync will return a list of users effected by a planned sync.
+We can again pull that list of users into a CSV.
+Lets modify our existing Powershell script to populate AD groups.We match on email address, not AD username, so we need to find the AD user with a matching email address, and add them to the correct group.<a href="http://technet.microsoft.com/en-us/library/ee617241.aspx" target="_blank">Get-ADUser</a> has a filter option, which accepts a string.
+If we set the email address provided by GADS as the filtered string, we should always get the user we want.</div>
 <br>